 5. Inspect Your Brakes At Least Once Every Year

 Most people don’t drive golf carts very fast.
 As a result, the brakes on golf carts won’t wear out as quickly as the brakes on other vehicles.

 But you should still make it a point to inspect your brakes at least once every year.
-Your brake pads, drums, and cables all need to be inspected and potentially even adjusted to keep them working properly.
+Your brake pads, drums, and cables all need to be inspected and potentially even adjusted to keep them working correctly.

 If you don’t know how to do this yourself, bring your golf cart to a place that can handle maintaining your brakes for you.